-We granted 0.3 million SARs and 0.1 million stock options to officers and key employees during the 2014 first quarter.
+We granted 0.3 million SARs and 0.1 million stock options to officers, key employees, and non-employee directors during the 2014 first half.
 These SARs and options generally expire ten years after the grant date and both vest and may be exercised in cumulative installments of one quarter at the end of each of the first four years following the grant date.
-The weighted average grant-date fair value of SARs granted in the 2014 first quarter was \$17 and the weighted average exercise price was \$53.
-The weighted average grant-date fair value of stock options granted in the 2014 first quarter was \$17 and the weighted average exercise price was \$53.
+The weighted average grant-date fair value of SARs granted in the 2014 first half was \$17 and the weighted average exercise price was \$53.
+The weighted average grant-date fair value of stock options granted in the 2014 first half was \$17 and the weighted average exercise price was \$53.

 On the grant date, we use a binomial lattice-based valuation model to estimate the fair value of each SAR and option granted.
 This valuation model uses a range of possible stock price outcomes over the term of the SAR and option, discounted back to a present value using a risk-free rate.
-Because of the limitations with closed-form valuation models, such as the Black-Scholes model, we have determined that this more flexible binomial model provides a better estimate of the fair value of our options and SARs because it takes into account employee exercise behavior based on changes in the price of our stock and also allows us to use other dynamic assumptions.
+Because of the limitations with closed-form valuation models, such as the Black-Scholes model, we have determined that this more flexible binomial model provides a better estimate of the fair value of our options and SARs because it takes into account employee and non-employee director exercise behavior based on changes in the price of our stock and also allows us to use other dynamic assumptions.

-We used the following assumptions to determine the fair value of the SARs and stock options we granted during the 2014 first quarter:
+We used the following assumptions to determine the fair value of the SARs and stock options we granted during the 2014 first half:

-Expected volatility 30%
+Expected volatility 29-30%

 Dividend yield 1.14%

-Risk-free rate 2.3 - 2.5%
+Risk-free rate 2.2-2.8%

-Expected term (in years) 7
+Expected term (in years) 6-10

 In making these assumptions, we base expected volatility on the historical movement of Marriott's stock price.
 We base risk-free rates on the corresponding U.S. Treasury spot rates for the expected duration at the date of grant, which we convert to a continuously compounded rate.
 The dividend yield assumption takes into consideration both historical levels and expectations of future payout.
 The weighted average expected terms for SARs and options are an output of our valuation model which utilizes historical data in estimating the period of time that the SARs and options are expected to remain unexercised.
-We calculate the expected terms for SARs and options for separate groups of retirement eligible and non-retirement eligible employees.
+We calculate the expected terms for SARs and options for separate groups of retirement eligible and non-retirement eligible employees and non-employee directors.
 Our valuation model also uses historical data to estimate exercise behaviors, which includes determining the likelihood that employees will exercise their SARs and options before expiration at a certain multiple of stock price to exercise price.
+In recent years, non-employee directors have generally exercised grants in their last year of exercisability.